bdf647/bdf647/README.md

 *꒰⁠⑅⁠人⁠´⁠∀⁠｀⁠꒱⁠˖⁠♡ Some notes:*

-- You can call me Deaf/Kohi or any nickname you want to
+- You can call me Deaf/Kohi or any nickname you want to.
-- I don't like ships so plz consider before talk/int with me (I will be okay with it if you respect my opinions)
+- I don't like ships so plz consider before talk/int with me.
+(I will be okay with it if you respect my opinions)
 - DNC (DO NOT COPY) my skins!!
-Inspired or Reference is okay (But ask me for permission first!)
+Inspired or Reference is okay.
+(But ask me for permission first!)

   *▓▒▒░░░*☆⁠+*ﾟ｡THAT'S ALL:D⁠｡*ﾟ⁠+☆*░░░▒▒▓*